Maine Court Records

 How Do I Get Out of Paying Child Support in Maine?

-Also, if the court judge terminates an individual’s parental rights, the legal obligation of paying child support is stopped.
+Also, if the court judge terminates an individual’s parental rights, the legal obligation to pay child support is stopped.
 The court may annul these rights if it is in the child’s best interests or if the court determines that the parent is unwilling or unable to protect the child.
 This happens especially if the parent abandons the child and the court finds the individual unfit to take responsibility for the child.

 - If the paying parents’ income increases or decreases by 15%